snaxgameengine/snaxsdk/README.md

 - Copy the resulting DLL-files for the chips and the optional dialogs to the Chips\\ and Dialogs\\ directories in the SnaX install directory, typically "C:\\Program Files\\SnaX\\".
 - Start SnaX Developer.
 Your new chips should be visible in the list of available chips.

-__TIP__: You can run SnaXDeveloper.exe from Visual Studio to debug your code!
+__TIP__: You can run SnaX Developer from Visual Studio to debug your code by setting SnaXDeveloper.exe as the _Debugger Command_!

 ## Running the example-project
-The _Examples_ folder contains a project that can be opened in Visual Studio 2015-2019.
+The _Examples_ folder contains a project that can be opened and built using Visual Studio 2015-2019.
-You should be able to build and run the project by pressing F5 in Visual Studio.
-This assumes that SnaX is installed to "C:\\Program Files\\SnaX\\" as there are predefined paths in the project to copy the new DLL-files to the correct directories, and to run SnaXDeveloper.exe.
+The post-build step will copy the new DLL-files to the correct folders in the SnaX installation directory, assuming SnaX is installed to "C:\\Program Files\\SnaX\\".
+If SnaX is installed somewhere else, you will need to update the post-build steps.

 __IMPORTANT: You have to give the current user _write access_ to the _3rd_, _Chips_ and _Dialogs_ folders in the
 SnaX installation directory.
 If not, Visual Studio will not be able to automatically copy the new files.__